NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 ## Tips

 * Your algorithms will have some parameters to tune.
-* The remote's knob and buttons are meant to help tune them.
+The remote's knob and buttons are meant to help tune them.
 You can use the knobs on your remote control to changes these dynamically, it will make tuning much faster than having to recompile.
 * You can use the buttons too.
 For example, you could use the buttons to switch between parameters and adjust them with the knob.
 * Some enterprising groups have also use the gimbals to set parameters too.
 * You can send information over the serial port to your laptop to provide feedback to the user.
-* If you stall the motors (i.e., hold t7hem still with the throttle on), it may cause either your IMU reset, which will make it stop reporting any data.
+* If you stall the motors (i.e., hold them still with the throttle on), it may cause either your IMU reset, which will make it stop reporting any data.
+* If your FCB resets when you turn on the motors, it's likely your battery is dying.

 ## Tasks to Perform

 You cannot control what you cannot measure.

 In this lab, you will use the IMU and some software to accurately measure the orientation of the quadcopter.
 In the next lab, you'll use this measurement as the input to a control algorithm that will keep the quadcopter stable.

 ### Reading Data from the IMU

 Verify that your your FCB is working properly and that you can program it and that you can read from the IMU by re-running your code from the previous lab.

 The the IMU provide a 3-axis accelerometer and a 3-axis gyroscope.
-For the quadcopter, you won't use the accelerometer data directly.
+You won't use the accelerometer data directly.
 Instead, your code will use them to compute the pitch and roll angles.
 You installed the library for this in the previous lab (https://github.com/NVSL/QuadClass_AHRS).

 The key function in this library is: `Adafruit_Simple_AHRS::getQuad()` that fills in a new struct: `quad_data_t` with all the information you'll need: pitch and roll angles and the three axes of the gyro.
 There is also an new example: `File->Examples->QuadClass AHRS->ahrs_quad.ino` that will print out these values.